oakleyp/mandelatar/README.md

 This sets up a docker stack with the rust backend running behind a Traefik proxy (although locally, the proxy can be bypassed).

-Once the stack is running, you should be able to reach the service locally at through Traefik at:
+Once the stack is running, you should be able to reach the service locally through Traefik at:
 `localhost/api/v1/random`

 Or, you can reach the service directly at: